 All children must be supervised when performing.
 This can be undertaken by their own parent(s), or alternatively the production company must provide a registered chaperone.

 Apply for a licence

 The application form should be completed by the person responsible for producing the performance.
-The person who signs the licence application will be deemed to be the licence holder.
+The person who signs the licence application will be the licence holder.
 The licence holder is responsible for observing the conditions of the licence.

 You must complete your application so that it reaches us no less than 21 days before the first performance or activity for which the licence is requested.

 In exceptional circumstances, we may agree to process the application, providing all relevant documents are correctly completed, legible and received by us at least 10 days prior to the performance date.

 You will need to provide the following items with the form:

 - Proof of date of birth (copy of birth certificate).